naorwaiss/Thesis/src/ground_bot/readme_gndbot.md

     2) send the data about the gnd_bot
     3) kynamatics and etc - > need to ask shay
     4) connect the single eye lidar -> need to rhink how mach single eye lidar i need
+    5) need to add some quart ??
+    6) need to add and check the rtcom here